dirigeants/klasa/tutorials/GettingStarted.md

 node app.js
 ```

-> **Requirements**: Requires Node 8.1.0 or higher to run.
-Depends on Discord.js v12.0.0-dev or higher (the appropriate version is automatically installed).
+> **Requirements**: Requires Node 8.5.0 or higher to run.
+Depends on Discord.js v12.0.0-dev or higher (this is peer depended on, so you can choose a non-broken commit).

 ## What's next?